seokhyung-lee/PTQC/README.md

 # ptqc
 Simulation data for Parity-encoding-based topological quantum computing (PTQC).

-All data files can be read by pandas.read_pickle in python.
+All data files can be read by pandas.read_pickle in Python 3.